ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-au.md

 Nodepools with anti-affinity are limited to 5 nodes (but you can create multiple node pools with the same instance flavor if needed of course).

 In general, it's better to have several mid-size Kubernetes clusters than one monster-size one.

+To ensure high availability for your services, it is recommended to possess the computation power to handle your workload even when one of your nodes becomes unavailable.
+Note that any operation requested to our services, like node deletions or updates, will be performed even if budget restrictions are present.

 Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH as root into your nodes.